 Continuous open enrollment is a consumer’s right to buy private insurance at any time, regardless of age or health status.

 Coordination of benefits is the sharing of costs by two or more health plans, based on their respective financial responsibilities for medical claims.
 Your primary insurance and secondary insurance must coordinate benefits in order to pay claims.

 A copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.

 If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment.

-A Cost Sharing Reduction (CSR) is a discount applied to your out-of-pocket costs such as deductibles, co-payments and co-insurance.
-To qualify, your income must be within 100-250% of the Federal Poverty Level.
-Also known as a "extra savings."
+A Cost Sharing Reduction (CSR) is a discount applied to your out-of-pocket costs such as deductibles, copayments and coinsurance.
+Your income must be within 100-250% of the Federal Poverty Level to qualify.

-A deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+A deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.

 If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself.